vipickering/vincentp/website/_posts/2013-08-30-sublime-text-setup.md

   "scroll_speed": 2,
 {% endhighlight %}

-To update your user preferences to use the elements you like go to: <code>Preferences -> Settings - User</code>
+To update your user preferences to use the elements you like go to:

+{% highlight c %}
+  Preferences -> Settings -> User
+{% endhighlight %}

 and paste the code from the gist.
 Remember, your user preferences don't override the defaults so you should never break anything.

-##My Installed Packages
+## My Installed Packages
 [Install Package Control](https://sublime.wbond.net/installation), **then add the following:**

 -  [AdvancedNewFile](https://github.com/skuroda/Sublime-AdvancedNewFile)